“The next big thing in UX is already here and is being explored and built at great speed around us”– Mark Swaine

 The demand for User Experience Design skills has never been higher.
 Increasingly, graphic designers, web developers, software engineers and product managers need to truly understand users before they can create the right solution.

-Mark Swaine is an international product thought leader with a UX/CX background, delivering product management and vision to blue chip companies, growth stage companies, tech startups and VCs internationally.
+Mark Swaine is an international product thought leader with a UX/CX background, delivering product management and vision to blue-chip companies, growth-stage companies, tech startups and VCs internationally.
 We sat down with Mark to learn about the values of UX, UX trends, career opportunities and challenges.

 Tell us a bit about yourself!

 I’m a UX/Product Leader.
-I have been creating and designing software products for over 15 years with startups, growth stage companies and corporates, as well as VCs across North America, Canada and Europe.
+I have been creating and designing software products for over 15 years with startups, growth-stage companies and corporates, as well as VCs across North America, Canada and Europe.
 I educate and help companies reinvent products, create new products and services to reach MVP/Market Fit state.
 I direct workload around proposition with a UX/CX/Data and Business Model lense and help set product vision (end state).
 This can include helping leadership teams validate end state, explore peripherals and create an evolving roadmap.

 I am constantly tinkering with new tech/platforms, looking for opportunities on how new experiences could exist.
 I spend any spare time that I have self-educating in emerging tech, ideating new experience concepts.
-Outside of my day to day role, my personal passions lie in car design, tech startup world, playing music and of course my family.
+Outside of my day to day role, my personal passions lie in car design, the tech startup world, playing music and of course my family.

 How would you best describe UX Design and what is the value of it?

 UX, at its core, is based on research methodologies using a broad toolkit that can help define and validate how the proposition of a product, service or experience should work for the identified buyer persona.
 UX involves working with qualitative and quantitative data and insights, figuring out how core user workflows and journeys should function and how they can be continually tested and optimised.
-UX research allows companies to capitalise on both product and customer insights continually, enabling growth of platform and experience.
+UX research allows companies to capitalise on both product and customer insights continually, enabling growth of a platform and experience.

-UX research is invaluable across startup, growth stage and corporates alike during product reinvention and new product and services creation.
+UX research is invaluable across startup, growth-stage and corporates alike during product reinvention and new product and services creation.
 Its value can help stakeholders determine whether a product or service should live, pivot or be killed.
 UX is one of the best workflows a company can execute to understand the true needs of customers and users.

 What do you think will be the next ‘big thing’ in UX Design?

 The next big thing in UX is already here and is being explored and built at great speed around us.
 Common workflows, tools and experiences with brands are being reimagined daily across emerging tech/platforms.
-Voice enabled experiences, the next wave of automated messaging platforms, automated/predictive SaaS tooling experiences, or even product subscription experience models, the list goes on!
+Voice-enabled experiences, the next wave of automated messaging platforms, automated/predictive SaaS tooling experiences, or even product subscription experience models, the list goes on!

 On a micro level, for example, the importance of UX writing, wording and verbiage in product creation that drives conversion through experience is being highlighted more today.
-UX practitioners will soon more commonly contribute to the development of wording/language conversion guides in product.
+UX practitioners will soon more commonly contribute to the development of wording/language conversion guides in the product.